kyle-irish/Python_Instacart_data_analysis/README.md

-Use Python to import, explore, wrangle, clean, analyze, visualize, and export Instacart data.
+### Use Python to import, explore, wrangle, clean, analyze, visualize, and export Instacart data.
+Final report with recommendations in excel .xlsx file.

-Project Purpose and Questions:
+###### Project Purpose and Questions:
 Instacart Teams are looking to answer the questions below to guide their decisions for future targeted marketing campaigns.
 * What are the busiest days of the week and hours of the day?
 * Are there particular times of the day when people spend the most money?